Abelian Surfaces over totally real fields are Potentially Modular: Potential modularity of abelian surfaces

 \subsection{K3 surfaces of large rank}

 If~$A$ is an abelian surface over a totally real field~$F$, then one may define the Kummer surface~$\Km(A)$ to be the resolution of the quotient of~$A$ under the map~$x \mapsto - x$.
-The variety~$\Km(A)$ is a smooth projective algebraic K3 surface with Picard number~$\ge 17$.
+The variety~$\Km(A)$ is a smooth projective algebraic K3 surface with (geometric) Picard number~$\ge 17$.
+(All Picard numbers in this section will be geometric Picard numbers.)

 \begin{prop} Let~$A$ be an abelian surface over a totally real field~$F$, and let~$X = \Km(A)$.
 Then Conjecture~\ref{conj:serre} holds for~$X$. \end{prop}